 In \figc{fig_semiclassic_2}{b} we study the semiclassical prethermal regime for different confining strengths, but the same average density and energy.
-We observe that weakly-bound mesons strongly influence the phase space distribution by \emph{i)} introducing a momentum-dependent cutoff in the energy, which is ultimately caused by the fact that the average meson length is bounded by the mean free path, and \emph{ii)} the probability distribution is squeezed to the boundaries of the allowed phase space.
-A consequence of this is the emergence of a peak in the energy distribution corresponding to the Brillouin zone boundaries.
+For $\hpa^f = 0.015$ (top) the average meson length is shorter than for $\hpa^f = 0.001$ (bottom).
+We observe that the larger size of the mesons influences the phase space distribution as follows: \emph{i)} it introduces a momentum-dependent cutoff in the energy, which is ultimately caused by the fact that the average meson length is bounded by the mean free path, and \emph{ii)} the probability distribution is squeezed to the boundaries of the allowed phase space.
+A consequence of this is the emergence of a peak in the energy distribution corresponding to the Brillouin zone boundaries (compare bottom and top distibution functions).
 This effect is captured by our hard-rods approximation.
-When the prethermal distribution is compared with the thermal expectation, more mesons with higher energy are thermally excited.
-Hence, fewer thermal mesons are needed to account for energy conservation and the final thermal state is reached by fusing small mesons into larger ones, by the reverse process of the Schwinger effect; \figc{fig_mes_cons}{b}.
+For this choice of parameters, we observe the thermal number of mesons is lower than the prethermal one, hence thermalization is achieved by fusing small mesons into larger ones, i.e., by the reverse process of the Schwinger effect; \figc{fig_mes_cons}{b}.
+In order to conserve the total mean energy, the thermal distribution has more high-energy mesons excited than the prethermal case.
 The difference between the prethermal and thermal state is reduced at higher meson densities, where the hard-rods correction penalizes large mesons.
-See also the supplementary material \cite{Note1} for additional analysis of different quenches and observables.

 By virtue of the simple underlying kinetic mechanism, the validity of our study is expected beyond the classical realm to hold in the quantum case as well, with an additional refinement.
 As previously mentioned, thermalization is activated by two-body scattering between different energy bands.
 Hence, the estimate of $t_\text{PreTh}$ should be corrected considering that only a fraction of $\rho$ is contributing to the inelastic scattering.